teochewthunder/cny-luckynumber-generator/README.md

 ### Animation
 The eyes and tail of the pig are animated with a *setInterval()* method (with a *setTimeout()* method nested), *after* the pig is rendered.

+*Note: The wagging tail does not work in Safari even with webkit prefix added.
+Since this is a non-critical feature, I can leave well enough alone.
+Any insight would be appreciated, though!*